Mentoring in Medicine: The Role of Medical Mentors at PCOM

 Beginning on the first day of medical school, osteopathic physicians practice a “hands-on” approach to patient care.
 Learning and developing patient care skills is a process during which students acquire knowledge and develop an understanding of the context for applying this medical knowledge to each individual and unique situation.

-“Throughout the millennia of medical arts being passed from one generation to the next, a key element is the relationship between the physician-teacher and the physician-student,” explained Michelle Hobson, DO.
+“Throughout the millennia of medical arts being passed from one generation to the next, a key element is the relationship between the physician-teacher and the physician-student,” explained Michelle Hobson, DO, underscoring the historical significance of mentoring in medicine as an essential part of the educational process for future physicians.

 According to Dahlin Jackson, medical student and OMM Scholar at PCOM Georgia, mentors are part of the educational process from day one.